MaksGovor/GraphYMH/README.md

 9) `check(from, to)` - Function that returns an event for the function evasion, depending on the location of 2 vertices

 10) `edge(matrix, directed)` - A function that takes a matrix as input and, relative to the matrix, transfers corresponding                                    vertices in the cycle to the evasion

+11) `viewDegree(degree)` - A function that takes the inputs of massmills of degrees, displays them depending on the type of graph, and analyzes the graph for hanging vertices, isolated vertices and homogeneity

 ## HTML - [index.html](https://github.com/MaksGovor/Graph.Lab-1/blob/master/JS/index.html)